List of Sunday Night Football results (2006–present): 2017

 2017 marked the 12th season of NBC Sunday Night Football.
 Due to Christmas Eve falling on a Sunday in 2017, the Week 16 Sunday night telecast was instead scheduled for Saturday, December 23, with the Minnesota Vikings visiting the Green Bay Packers.
 NBC also broadcast Super Bowl LII, played at U.S. Bank Stadium in Minneapolis, making it the fourth time NBC had broadcast a Super Bowl since taking over the Sunday night package in 2006.
 NBC did not flex a single one of their originally scheduled games, which marked the second time since 2014 that none of the originally scheduled Sunday night games for the entire season were flexed out.
 For the first time since acquiring the Sunday night package, NBC aired no game in Week 17 to ensure that teams whose games would affect each other's playoff standings would be played at the same time.
 The Atlanta Falcons-Los Angeles Rams NFC wild card game kicked off at 8:15 pm ET, while the NFC Divisional Playoff Game between the Atlanta Falcons and Philadelphia Eagles kicked off at 4:35 pm ET.

+The Thursday games on this list are separate from the Thursday Night Football package NBC had the rights to at the time, which did not include the Pro Football Hall of Fame Game, Kickoff Game, or Thanksgiving, all of which take place on Thursdays.
+2017 was the second and final NFL season for Thursday Night Football games to air on NBC.

 2018

-Starting in 2018, the NFL moved the start time of Sunday Night Football back, from 8:30 p.m.
+Starting in 2018, the NFL moved the start time of Sunday Night Football up from 8:30 p.m.
 ET to 8:20 p.m.
 ET.
 The Cincinnati Bengals–Kansas City Chiefs game flexed into Sunday Night on October 21 became the earliest the NFL has ever flexed a Sunday Night Football contest.
 The Atlanta Falcons–New Orleans Saints game on Thanksgiving night was called by the Football Night in America studio crew, with Mike Tirico doing the play-by-play, and Tony Dungy and Rodney Harrison as color analysts.
+The Week 17 game also returned after a 1-year hiatus.
 The Philadelphia Eagles–Chicago Bears Wild Card game kicked off at 4:35 p.m.
 ET, as did the Indianapolis Colts–Kansas City Chiefs Divisional game.